 The 4-VA mission is to promote inter-university collaborations that leverage the strengths of each partner university in order to accomplish more than any individual university could achieve alone.
 The legislation creating 4-VA explains that the collaborative was established “to utilize emerging technologies to promote collaboration and resource sharing to increase access, reduce time to graduation and reduce unit cost while maintaining and enhancing quality.”

-4-VA grants are awarded in various cycles throughout the year.
-These opportunities are available for the 2018 – 2019 grant period.
+4-VA grants are awarded in various cycles throughout the year, please note the schedule for each grant type.

 Need More Information?